JonET/mimosa-ember-commonjs/README.md

 mimosa-ember-commonjs
 =========================

-A (very) not-exciting project to demonstrate how to set up Ember with mimosa-browserify.
-Should be enough to get you started though.
+A (very) simple project to demonstrate how to set up Ember with mimosa-browserify.
+The main takehome here is the `mimosa-config.coffee` file.

-The "tricky" part is getting Handlebars set up.
-But as you can see, it's not so tricky.

-Watch this space.
+I'll be adding to this later, so watch this space.